Installation | Topics | Beyond Lino

 Or if you change the languages setting and your application uses multilingual database content.

-Or certain plugin settings influence the database, for example ledger.has_payment_methods.
+Or certain plugin settings influence the database, for example accounting.has_payment_methods.

 Adapting the database to your changes in the settings.py file is easy when this is just a demo site: you simply run pm prep and you’re done.
 On a production site you basically make a database snapshot before your change and restore that snapshot after the change (as for example in Upgrading a production site).